taalojarvi/Nokia-Debloater/README.md

 >	On Linux
 1. Install adb-fastboot tools using the link above, or if you're running an Ubuntu based system, run the following command in the terminal - "sudo apt-get install android-tools-adb android-tools-fastboot"
-2. Download "debloat.sh" from the releases section
+2. Download "shell-script.sh" from the releases section
-3. Open a terminal in the location where you downloaded the debloater.
+3. Open a terminal in the location where you downloaded the script.
 For example, if your file is downloaded in "/home/user/downloads", open a terminal there, or open a regular terminal and run the command "cd /home/user/downloads/"
 4. Connect your phone to the PC.
-5. In the same terminal window from before, run the command "./debloat.sh"; To disable Duraspeed, run "./duraspeed.sh"
+5. In the same terminal window from before, run the command "./shell-script.sh""
 6. You will see a prompt on your phone, Tap on the always allow this PC option and tap Ok.